 - 2.1 A calculation shall be submitted to this Authority annually, in order to demonstrate compliance with table 12 of The Secretary of States Process Guidance Note PG 6/33(04), relating to non-arrestment VOC reduction strategies.
-If compliance with table 12 can not be demonstrated the operator shall comply with the VOC emission limit outlined in condition 1.4 (c) above. - 2.2 A visual assessment of particulate emissions from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3, and the automatic spraybooth in VMC1 shall be carried out at least once a day while spraying operations are in progress.
-This shall be carried out by making an assessment of lacquer deposits around the installation boundary. - 2.3 An olfactory assessment of emissions of volatile organic compounds from the 4 spray cells in VMC3, the 2 manual spray booths in VMC3, and the automatic spraybooth in VMC1 shall be carried out at least once a day whilst spraying operations are in progress around the installation boundary.
+If compliance with table 12 can not be demonstrated the operator shall comply with the VOC emission limit outlined in condition 1.4 (c) above. - 2.2 A visual assessment of particulate emissions from the 4 spray cells in VMC3, the 1 manual spray booth in VMC3 and the 1 manual gear knob spray booth in VMC2, shall be carried out at least once a day while spraying operation are in progress.
+This shall be carried out by making an assessment of lacquer deposits around the installation boundary. - 2.3 An olfactory assessment of emissions of volatile organic compounds from the 4 spray cells in VMC3, the 1 manual spray booth in VMC3 and the 1 manual gear knob spray booth in VMC2, shall be carried out at least once a day whilst spraying operations are in progress around the installation boundary.